-Ten is an album that I'm never gonna listen to again thank you very much alternative rock radio, but even still, Pearl Jam's next offering Vs has always been superior.
+Ten is an album that I am never going to listen to again thank you very much alternative rock radio, but Pearl Jam's next offering Vs has always been superior anyway.
 Dave Abbruzzese coming on board behind the kit improves things immediately as his flashy and ridiculously tight playing has been much drooled upon by every drum magazine since, really based only on this record.
-But whereas Vitalogy saw Pearl Jam trying and succeeding in making the most uncommercial sounding music any band could possibly make, they were still trying to actually be good on Vs. "Daughter", "Animal", and "Elderly Woman Behind the Counter in a Small Town" are the most recognizable moments here and they're all better than anything on the two albums that sandwich this one says me.
+Whereas the following Vitalogy saw Pearl Jam trying and succeeding in making the most noncommercial music possibly, they were still trying to actually be good here.
+"Daughter", "Animal", and "Elderly Woman Behind the Counter in a Small Town" are the most recognizable moments, but the whole album shows a wide range of tones, killer production and performances, and of course Eddie Vedder's impassioned yowl.

 199. Willy and the Poor Boys (1969) - Creedence Clearwater Revival

-Creedence Clearwater Revival kicked off each side of their third album from '69 with the A-side/B-side single's "Down on the Corner" and "Fortunate Son".
+Creedence Clearwater Revival kicked off each side of their third album from 1969 alone with the A-side/B-side single's "Down on the Corner" and "Fortunate Son".
 To say that these remain the most famous of their songs would not be an understatement.
-Then to realize one backed the other as a single, two albums full of singles proceeded this one in less than twelve months, and that they still had Cosmos Factory coming right up is to say that John Forgerty was easily one of the most consistent hit-makers near the end of the decade.
-Fogerty was calling all the shots at this point and you'd really be a fool to not let him.
-"Son" is a bit played out, but the Leadbelly cover "Cotton Fields" further seals Willy's excellence.
+Then to realize that one backed the other as a single, two albums full of singles proceeded this one in less than twelve months, and that they still had Cosmos Factory coming right up is to say that John Forgerty was easily one of the most consistent hit-makers near the end of the decade.
+Fogerty was calling all the shots at this point, and you would be a fool to not let him.
+"Son" is played out, but the whole album is filler-less, plus the Leadbelly cover "Cotton Fields" easily stands as the best reinterpretation that CCR ever did.

 198. Wish (1992) - The Cure

-With "Friday I'm In Love" being on here and all, Wish was a big, poppy success for the gloomy, make-up wearing goth kings the Cure.
-As happy fun ball as that song indeed is, Wish has always endured for me for it's more somber moments.
+With "Friday I'm In Love" being on here, Wish was a big poppy success for the gloomy, make-up wearing goth kings The Cure.
+As happy fun ball as that song indeed is, Wish has always endured for me for its more somber moments.
 "To Wish Impossible Things", "Trust", and "Apart" still stand as my all time favorite Cure songs, depressing ballads one and all.
-So yeah, Robert Smith was still quite good at his bread-winning trade.
-The magic chord progression work-out "A Letter to Elise" and other single "High" show off more pop sensibilities and overall Wish is utterly consistent.
-Disintegration is indeed worthy of some of South Park's praise, but I still prefer Wish for it's shorter, more individually good songs that don't paddle on for six, seven, eight, or nine minutes at a time.
+So yeah, Robert Smith was still good at his bread-winning trade.
+The magic chord progression work-out "A Letter to Elise" and the other single "High" show off even more pop sensibilities, but these gel better with the downtrodden material than ever before in the band's catalog.
+Disintegration is indeed worthy of some of South Park's praise, but I still prefer Wish for its shorter and more individually good songs that do not paddle on for six, seven, eight, or nine minutes at a time.

 197. Weezer (1994) - Weezer

-Teaming with Ric Ocasek and sent to Electric Lady Studios in New York, (even though an LA band), Weezer's brand new label seemed to have some faith in them.
-These guys came out when I was in Jr. High and I remember thinking how cool it was for such a clearly uncool band to have a song that name-dropped Ace Frehley, Peter Criss, AND Dungeons & Dragons.
-Weezer were a well oiled machine when they cut this album, having played the fuck out of it in LA clubs to the point where main writer Rivers Cuomo apparently burned through all his guitar tracks in one take each.
-The eight-minute, one bass-line-only closer "Only in Dreams" has always been my favorite here, as nostalgic as "Say It Ain't So", "Undone - The Sweater Song", "My Name Is Jonas", and "In the Garage" all are.
+Teaming up with Ric Ocasek and sent to Electric Lady Studios in New York, (even though an LA band), Weezer's brand new label seemed to have some faith in them.
+These guys came out when I was in Jr. High, and I remember thinking how cool it was for such a clearly uncool band to have a song that name-dropped Ace Frehley, Peter Criss, AND Dungeons & Dragons.
+Weezer were a well oiled machine when they cut their self-titled debut, having played the fuck out of it in LA clubs to the point where main writer Rivers Cuomo apparently burned through his guitar tracks in one take each.
+The eight-minute, one bass-line-only closer "Only in Dreams" has always been my favorite here, as nostalgic and wonderful as "Say It Ain't So", "Undone - The Sweater Song", "My Name Is Jonas", and "In the Garage" all are.

 196. 2112 (1976) - Rush

 Canada's Rush went for broke on their fourth album 2112.
-With label pressure baring down on them, they needed to produce a hit or essentially get dropped from their contract and go back to working for their dad's businesses back in Toronto.
-Alex Lifeson, Geddy Lee, and new guy Neil Peart all collectively said "fuck it" and made the album they figured they'd likely never have the chance to make again.
-Dedicating the entire first side of 2112 to it's iconic title track thankfully met with much audience approval.
-So I'm going with the obvious choice here as their highest placement.
-The sick riff/weed-laced "A Passage to Bangkok", ballad "Tears", and closer "Something for Nothing" all balance the second, conventional song length side nearly as good as the epic as balls first.
+With label pressure baring down on them, they needed to produce a hit or get dropped from their contract, presumably going back to working for their dad's businesses in Toronto.
+Alex Lifeson, Geddy Lee, and new guy Neil Peart all collectively said "fuck it" and made the album which they figured they would likely never have the chance to make again.
+Dedicating the entire first side of 2112 to its iconic title track thankfully met with much audience approval.
+The sick riff/weed-laced "A Passage to Bangkok", ballad "Tears", and closer "Something for Nothing" all balance the second and conventional song length side nearly as good as the epic as balls first.

 195. Diesel and Dust (1987) - Midnight Oil

 Listening to Midnight Oil keeps me in check as to how great this band could be and also reminds me time and again how I really have no idea what politically is going on Down Under.
-Diesel and Dust was Oil's sixth album and first to break into the U.S. with the single "Beds Are Burning" which deals with injustices towards Indigenous Australians and environmental issues exclusive mostly to the country.
+Diesel and Dust was Oil's sixth album and their first to break into the U.S. with the single "Beds Are Burning", which deals with injustices towards Indigenous Australians and environmental issues exclusive mostly to the country.
 While Peter Garrett's lyrics are as admirable as any other protest singer in any age, at their best, Midnight Oil can deliver a fantastic pop-rock album to layer underneath it all.
-"Sometimes" comes awful close to matching "Beds Are Burning" musical immediacy which here and throughout have Diesel following the band's progression from their punk roots into a polished, post-new wave outfit.
+"Sometimes" comes awful close to matching the musical immediacy of "Beds Are Burning", which here and throughout have Diesel following the band's progression from their punk roots into a polished, post-new wave outfit.

 194. In Rock (1970) - Deep Purple

 The Deep Purple album that changed their course and saw them admittingly jumping on the curtails of fellow English blokes Led Zeppelin was the first studio effort of the mark II line-up, In Rock.
-Blues covers were out and Ian Gillan's barely contained banshee wail was in, all propelling the Purple with a sense of urgency to become the best hard rock band on earth come hell or high water.
-"Speed King" immediately makes this apparent just on it's title alone and by "Into the Fire", yes, Deep Purple certainly were rocking on all conceivable cylinders.
-The best song they have I'd say is the ten minute, side-closer "Child in Time" which besides featuring the Ritchie Blackmore solo to murder all others, has the best vocal performance arguably in all of rock music from Ian Gillan.
+Blues covers were out and Ian Gillan's barely contained banshee wail was in, all propelling the Purple with a sense of urgency to become the best hard rock band on earth, come hell or high water.
+"Speed King" immediately makes this apparent just on its title alone, and by "Into the Fire", yes, Deep Purple certainly were rocking on all conceivable cylinders.
+The best song they have is the ten minute side-closer "Child in Time", which besides featuring the Ritchie Blackmore solo to murder all others, (OK, "Highway Star" is at least on par with it), it also has the best scorching vocal performance arguably in all of rock music from Gillan.

 193. X&Y (2005) - Coldplay